 As part of our family systems approach, at Trails Carolina we consider the family unit to be crucial to the healing process of the teens that come to our wilderness treatment center.
 That is why each family is works with a trained family therapist, who will facilitate communication and focus on rebuilding fractured family connections.
 Parents and siblings will have a chance to go through their own process of increased growth and self-awareness.

 Building a strong family bond is crucial to the last phase of the healing journey facilitated by Trails Carolina.
 As DC teens get ready to leave the wilderness treatment center, the strength of their new connections at home will help them fully integrate their new skills and awareness into their day-to-day lives.

-Not Just Horsing Around…Psychologists Put Their Faith in Equine Therapies : This article by The Guardian takes a deeper look into Equine Therapy, a unique feature of Trails Carolina wilderness treatment program.
-The article explains what equine therapy is and how it has been proven to help with a variety of emotional and behavioral issues.
+Not Just Horsing Around…Psychologists Put Their Faith in Equine Therapies : This article by The Guardian takes a deeper look into Equine Relational Programming, a unique feature of Trails Carolina wilderness treatment program.
+The article explains what equine relational programming is and how it has been proven to help with a variety of emotional and behavioral issues.

 International Foundation for Research and Education on Depression : This foundations mission is to project an image of positivity about depression to help alleviate the stigma associated with mental health, and especially depression.
 It provides informative content, a list of support resources, and many inspiring projects to get involved with the community.

 Trails Carolina Wilderness Helps DC Families From